Imageomics/bioclip/README.md

 The only dependency is the [`open_clip`](https://github.com/mlfoundations/open_clip) package.

-See the `examples/` directory for examples on how to use it.
+See the [`examples/`](https://huggingface.co/imageomics/bioclip/tree/main/examples) directory on the [Hugging Face model repo](https://huggingface.co/imageomics/bioclip) for an example implementation.
-You can also use this package [pybioclip](https://github.com/Imageomics/pybioclip) or the [demo](https://huggingface.co/spaces/imageomics/bioclip-demo) on Hugging Face.
+You can also use the [pybioclip](https://github.com/Imageomics/pybioclip) package or the [BioCLIP demo](https://huggingface.co/spaces/imageomics/bioclip-demo) on Hugging Face.

 ## Data